rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 Next, we pass this bytecode to the JVM (`java` binary on our machines) which then interprets our program and/or compiles parts of it even further to native machine code.
 Given this two-step process, someone has to compile our Java classes and package our application accordingly.
 Manually calling `javac` and passing the correct classpath is a cumbersome task.

 A build tool automates this process.
-As developers, we then only have to execute one command, and everything get's build automatically.
+As developers, we then only have to execute one command, and everything gets build automatically.
 The two most adopted build tools for the Java ecosystem are [Maven](https://maven.apache.org/) and [Gradle](https://gradle.org/). _Ancient devs_ might still prefer [Ant](https://ant.apache.org/), while _latest-greatest devs_ might advocate for [Bazel](https://bazel.build/) as a build tool for their Java applications.
 We're going to focus on Maven with this article.
 To build and test our Java applications, we need a [JDK](https://adoptopenjdk.net/) (Java Development Kit) installed on our machine and Maven.

 We can either [install Maven as a command-line tool](https://maven.apache.org/install.html) (i.e., place the Maven binary on our system's `PATH`) or use the portable Maven Wrapper.
 The Maven Wrapper is a convenient way to work with Maven without having to install it locally.
 It allows us to conveniently build Java projects with Maven without having to install and configure Maven as a CLI tool on our machine When creating a new Spring Boot project, for example, you might have already wondered what the `mvnw` and `mvnw.cmd` files inside the root of the project are used for.
 That's the Maven Wrapper (the idea is borrowed from Gradle).